Jeanne Hébuterne: Legacy

-It took more than thirty years before an art scholar persuaded the Hébuterne heirs to allow public access to Jeanne Hébuterne's artwork.
-In October 2000, her works were featured at a major Modigliani exhibition in Venice, Italy by the Fondazione Giorgio Cini.

-It was revealed in January 2010 that the works presented at the exhibition were forged.
-Christian Parisot, the curator of the exhibition, had been accused by Hébuterne's grandnephew of faking 77 drawings.
-He was sentenced to a two-year suspended sentence and a 50,000€ ($70,000) fine by a French court of appeals.
+After more than thirty years, an art scholar persuaded the Hébuterne heirs to allow public access to Jeanne Hébuterne's artwork.
+In October 2000, her works were featured at a major Modigliani exhibition in Venice, Italy, by the Fondazione Giorgio Cini.
+However, it was revealed in January 2010 that the works presented at the exhibition were forged.
+Christian Parisot, the curator of the exhibition was accused by Hébuterne's grandnephew of faking 77 drawings.
+Parisot was sentenced to a two-year suspended sentence and a €50,000 ($70,000) fine by a French court of appeals.